 The Little Mermaid is a fairy tale in herself.
 Hans Christian Andersen wrote the story in 1836, later Disney produced the movie, and Copenhagen maintains a statue in her honor.
 The Little Mermaid in Copenhagen continues to be the most popular tourist attraction in Denmark and one of the most photographed statues in the world.
-She can be visited by travelers year-round (make sure to check the weather in Denmark before you pack for your trip!).
+She can be visited by travelers year-round, but make sure to check the weather in Denmark before you plan for your trip!

 History of the Sculpture

 In 1909, Brewer Carl Jacobsen (founder of Carlsberg Beer) attended Hans Beck's and Fini Henriques' ballet 'The Little Mermaid' which is based on Hans Christian Andersen's fairy tale by the same name.
 Deeply impressed, Carl Jacobsen asked Danish sculptor Edvard Eriksen to create a sculpture.
 The 4 ft tall Little Mermaid was unveiled at Langelinje in 1913, as part of a general trend in Copenhagen in those days, using classical and historical figures as decorations in the city's parks and public areas.

 The Little Mermaid sits close to the shore of the cruise harbor "Langelinie" on her granite resting place, in the old port district of Nyhavn.
 It is a short walk from the main cruise pier, nearby many of Copenhagen’s other major attractions.

 When photographing the Little Mermaid statue take a look at the background.

 If you move somewhat to the left/North of her, you'll get the Holmen area as a background, which is preferable to the industrial cranes you get if you just walk down straight in front of her.